ailab-bio/GraphINVENT2/tutorials/02_pretraining.md

 Pretraining trains the GGNN generative model **from random weight initialisation** using supervised learning.
-At each step the model receives a partial molecular graph and must predict the probability of every possible next action (the Action Probability Distribution, or APD).
-The loss is the KL divergence between the predicted APD and the target APD derived from the training data during preprocessing.
+At each step the model receives a partial molecular graph and must predict the probability of every possible next action (the Action Probability Distribution, or action probabilities).
+The loss is the KL divergence between the predicted action probabilities and the target action probabilities derived from the training data during preprocessing.

 ---